March 13, 2026

 Once you’ve been accepted into a program, you can complete your DO or MD degree at an accredited osteopathic or allopathic medical school.

-Step 6: Apply for a Residency in Internal Medicine or Pediatrics
+Step 7: Apply for and Complete a Residency in Internal Medicine or Pediatrics

 Step 8: Complete an Allergy and Immunology Fellowship